|

 it to your desktop and double click Scanregsetup.exe to run the

-Instructions on reading files with the DOS Edit command are on the
+install.
+Instructions on reading files with the DOS Edit

-Windows Repair page.
+command are on the Windows Repair page.

 |